insightiq-ai/iiq-managed-service/README.md

   - [Async] Get contact details of a professional:
     - Get analytics of profile using publicly available data based on their profile link.
-      - This API has 1 table:
+      - This API has 2 tables:
+        - async_profile_analytics_request: This table stores the request details for fetching profiles asynchronously.
-        - async_profile_analytics: This table stores detailed analytics data for profiles, including various metrics and related information across different work platforms.
-The data and the details for the each fetch request will be stored in this single table.
+        - async_profile_analytics_data: This table stores detailed analytics data for profiles, including various metrics and related information across different work platforms.
+For each fetch request you make, if it is successful, all the corresponding data will be stored in this table.
+You can find that using the async_contents_fetch_request_iiq_id.

       - **POST** <BASE-URL>/v1/professional/creators/profiles/analytics